SAP-samples/abap-cheat-sheets/07_String_Processing.md

       str2  LIKE str1,         "Deriving type from a local data object str3  TYPE str_type,     "Local type
-      char2 TYPE s_toairp,     "DDIC type (used e. g. for a field in a demo table) char3 TYPE spfli-carrid.
+      char2 TYPE s_toairp,     "DDIC type (used e. g. for a field in a demo table) char3 TYPE zdemo_abap_flsch-carrid.
 "Using the type of a DDIC table component

 "You might also stumble upon declarations with type c and the length "specified in parentheses.
 It is not recommended so as not to confuse "with the use of parentheses in dynamic programming.

 DATA char(4) TYPE c.

+"Just a TYPE c specification without length means LENGTH 1.
+DATA char_len_one TYPE c.
 ```

 <p align="right">(<a href="#top">back to top</a>)</p>